2017 Birthday Bash!!

 And here's another hot tip: be on the look out for Dolly the Dolphin, Summer Wave's mascot.
-She'll be somewhere working the crowd, and you should be able to collar her for a photo-op with your youngsters.
+She'll be somewhere working the crowd, and you should be able to collar her (do dolphins have collars?) for a photo-op with your youngsters.

 Like most venues of this nature, the water park has certain rules their guests should abide by for their own safety.

 Kids 10 and under must be accompanied by an adult.
 They don't allow outside food or drink, except for bottled water and baby food.
 Also, don't bring your personal flotation device or you'll have to leave it outside.